 While the bread is toasting, I chop the celery and carrots.
-Then, I put a large skillet on medium heat and add 3 tbsp of garlic-infused olive oil.
-Once the skillet is hot, I add the celery and carrots and saute for 3 minutes.
-Then, I stir in the dried herbs - thyme, sage and rosemary - and allow them to saute for about 30 seconds until they become fragrant.
+Then, I put a large skillet on medium heat and add 3 tablespoons of garlic-infused olive oil.
+Once the skillet is hot, I add the celery and carrots and sauté for 3 minutes.
+Then, I stir in the dried herbs - thyme, sage and rosemary - and allow them to sauté for about 30 seconds until they become fragrant.
 I then stir in the ghee and stir until it is melted.
-Lastly, I pour in the chicken bone broth, add salt and pepper and stir until evenly mixed.
+Lastly, I pour in the low FODMAP chicken bone broth (homemade or store-bought), add salt and pepper and stir until evenly mixed.

 Mix & Drizzle